modxcms/revolution/_build/templates/default/README.md

 grunt --version
 ```

+If grunt comes back as command not found on OS X, you may need to update your PATH.
+[See this page for more details](http://www.hongkiat.com/blog/grunt-command-not-found/)

 Enter the default template directory and install the Node dependencies, this time *without* specifying a global(-g) install:

 ```bash